 After going through this article on "what is Hive", you can check out this video to extend your learning on Hive -

 Want to begin your career as a Data Engineer?
 Check out the Data Engineer Training and get certified.

 Do You Want a Career as a Big Data Expert?

-Speaking of interviews, big data offers many exciting positions that need professionals.
+Speaking of interviews, big data offers many exciting positions that need qualified, skilled professionals.
 To that end, many companies look for candidates who have certification in the appropriate field.
 Simplilearn's Big Data Hadoop Certification Training Course is designed to give you an in-depth knowledge of the Big Data framework using Hadoop and Spark.
 It prepares you for Cloudera's CCA175 Hadoop Certification Exam.

 Whether you choose self-paced learning, the Blended Learning program, or a corporate training solution, the course offers a wealth of benefits.
 You get 48 hours of instructor-led training, 10 hours of self-paced video training, four real-life industry projects using Hadoop, Hive and Big data stack, and training on Yarn, MapReduce, Pig, Hive, HBase, and Apache Spark.
 But the benefits don't end there, as you will also enjoy lifetime access to self-paced learning.